Parental leave

 Ask breastfeeding parents what they need when they return to work.
 Consider privacy, timing of breaks, comfortable seating, access to power for a breast pump and where to store equipment and expressed milk.
 If they intend to breastfeed at work discuss how this can be managed, including any workplace health and safety or privacy concerns.

 Breastfeeding is a protected ground of discrimination.
 Making an employee feel uncomfortable about breastfeeding, or not providing adequate facilities or breaks, may constitute discrimination.
 It may also be a breach of work health and safety laws.
-For more information see our Discrimination page.
+For more information see our Protection from discrimination at work page.

 Train managers and employees